asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 assumed that our space is complete and the Hopf-Rinow theorem, gives an equivalence between both statements.].
 In this way the set of points of constant
-$x^i$ is defined as the points that the geodesic goes through and as a time variable the arclength of the geodesic is chosen.
+$x^i$ is defined as the points that the geodesic goes through and as a time variable the arclength of the geodesic is chosen#footnote[Accounting for backwards evolution to be negative].
 An intuitive way to see this coordinate system is to imagine that we place an observer at each point of our surface and assign a coordinate to each of them, after this we allow all of the observers to evolve and take as a time coordinate the time they measure with their clocks.

-To check that the coordinate system we have actually has $g_(0 i) = 0$.
-A way to check this would be by using that the Christoffel symbol $tensor(Gamma, -i 0 0)$ is related to the metric by
+To check that the coordinate system we have actually has $g_(0 i) = 0$ we use that the Christoffel symbol $tensor(Gamma, -i 0 0)$ is related to the metric by

 $ tensor(Gamma, -i 0 0) = 1/2 (2 partial_0 g_(0 i) - partial_i g_(0 0)) $